paulfedorow/wfnedit/README.md

 ### Run

-Run the JAR file by double or with the following command:
+Run the JAR file by double-click or with the following command:

     java -jar wfnedit-0.1-jar-with-dependencies.jar